solana-foundation/developer-content/CONTRIBUTING.md

 ### Setup locally

-To setup the developer content api:
+To set up the developer content API:

 1. Clone the repo to your local machine: